ukrainian-carpentries/ukrainian-carpentries.github.io/en/README.md

 We are meeting every 4th Friday of the month at 16:00 Ukrainian time.
 Further information about our meetings could be found [here](https://hackmd.io/drNoAPc5QpqH4nWm71YJkg?view).

-See also the May 2024 report on our activities [on The Carpentries website](https://carpentries.org/blog/2024/05/software-carpentries-translation-efforts-in-ukrainian/), and the presentation ["Software Carpentry for Ukraine"](https://pure.st-andrews.ac.uk/ws/portalfiles/portal/317409931/SoftwareCarpentryForUkraine_Konovalov.pdf) at the [UK-Ukraine Networking and Research Twinning Showcase 2025](https://www.digital-ukraine.co.uk/) in March 2025.
+See also the May 2024 report on our activities [on The Carpentries website](https://carpentries.org/blog/2024/05/software-carpentries-translation-efforts-in-ukrainian/), the presentation ["Software Carpentry for Ukraine"](https://pure.st-andrews.ac.uk/ws/portalfiles/portal/317409931/SoftwareCarpentryForUkraine_Konovalov.pdf) at the [UK-Ukraine Networking and Research Twinning Showcase 2025](https://www.digital-ukraine.co.uk/) in March 2025, and, most recently, [Subcommunity Spotlight: Ukraine](https://carpentries.org/blog/2025/12/ukrainian-spotlight/) on The Carpentries website.

 ## Translated lessons